Types of Financial Aid Programs

 Federal Supplemental Educational Opportunity Grant (FSEOG)

-The Federal Supplemental Educational Opportunity Grant (FSEOG) is a program for undergraduates with exceptional financial need.
-Pell Grant recipients with the lowest EFCs are the first to be offered a FSEOG.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) program provides funding for undergraduates with exceptional financial need.
+Pell Grant recipients with the lowest Expected Family Contribution, as measured using the Free Application for Federal Student Aid (FAFSA) are the first to be offered a FSEOG.
 Annual award amounts vary.

 FSEOG is offered to students as a result of completing the FAFSA.
 There is no separate application.